TryQuiet/quiet/README.md

 4. **Privacy:** Tor encrypts all data in transit, and a Quiet user's device connects only to the devices of their fellow community members, so all messages are encrypted to recipients.
 4. **Syncing:** IPFS and [OrbitDB](https://orbitdb.org), an [IPFS](https://ipfs.io/)-based [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), ensure that all data (messages, user data, etc) syncs between peers with [eventual consistency](https://arxiv.org/abs/2012.00472).
 5. **Asynchronous messaging:** because messages sync to all members, members can communicate without being contemporaneously online, provided that there is "continuous liveness", a continuous chain of online peers who each sync the latest updates, between the sender and the recipient.
-9. **Direct messages:** similar to group messaging, except that messages would be encrypted to the recipient and hidden in the UI to other users; future iterations may let contemporaneously-online users deliver messages exclusively to each others' devices, to protect metadata privacy from other community members.
 5. **Identity:** a valid certificate from the community owner on account creation establishes a username, which the owner attests is unique; in future versions, Quiet will warn all members if community owners are caught issuing non-unique usernames, to protect against impersonation by malicious or compromised owners.
 (See: [#119](https://github.com/TryQuiet/monorepo/issues/119))
 6. **Invitation:** to invite new members, community owners provide (via some other secure channel) an onion address that points to a registration API which accepts a certificate signing request, responds with a signed certificate, and provides sufficient peer information to connect to other peers; in future versions this onion address will expire.
 (See: [#536](https://github.com/TryQuiet/monorepo/issues/536))
 7. **Account recovery:** owners must back up their data (e.g. by copying a folder, or someday with a wallet-style passphrase) and members request new accounts from owners.